jacobjones36/startup/README.md

+It is all in react now.
+A bunch of react components to get it to log in and update delete and add to the schedule and week at a glance functions.
+Developed, bundled, and tested using vite.
+Used the React router in the login, schedule and week functions as well as some hooks.

 Made it so you can individually edit each cell in the schedule.
 Communication through websocket added lets admin user know what event they just edited/added/ or deleted.
 Admin gives options to edit where you want to now.
 Added schedule class to make the code more readable.